-How Long Is The Rise Of The Resistance Ride?
-Buckle Up For An Adventure
+The Rise Of The Resistance At Galaxy's Edge Is An Immersive 'Star Wars' Adventure

 The new Rise of the Resistance ride at Galaxy's Edge in Disney World's Hollywood Studios starts with a mission from Rey to escape Batuu as a First Order Star Destroyer heads for the planet.
 Sounds like a hefty task, right?
 Thankfully, the Rise of the Resistance ride is long enough to make sure you have plenty of time to live out your own Star Wars mission.

 Joining Millennium Falcon: Smuggler's Run at Star Wars: Galaxy's Edge in Orlando, Florida, Rise of the Resistance gives park-goers a chance to be in the driver's seat for an exciting Resistance mission.
 From the very beginning, you can tell this new ride is more of a journey than a run-of-the-mill coaster.
 Lasting between 16 and 18 minutes, depending on the size of the lines, you first walk through the forest outside of Black Spire Outpost to learn your mission.
 BB-8 and a holograph of Rey relay the urgent message that you need to get off Batuu to avoid an incoming Star Destroyer.

 Your mission is to meet General Leia Organa on a secret base called Bakura.
 After taking off, the transport vehicle, which is a simulated ride, is boarded by members the First Order in a Star Destroyer.
 You're then led into the interrogation chambers by First Order Officers, but not before first being greeted by 50 stormtroopers.